kor-hq/bibleio/README.md

 # Contributing

 We'd love to have you contribute, currently Bibleio is a 1 person project.
-We have [huge ambitous goals](https://www.bibleio.com/roadmap), and having God's kingdom or anyone else help would be such a blessing.
+We have [huge ambitious goals](https://www.bibleio.com/roadmap), and having God's kingdom or anyone else help would be such a blessing.

 Our community center page is on [Notion](https://cat-skate-e91.notion.site/Bibleio-102aafe2ea3c8158b203e996e06c9aa7), along with all of our updated tasks.